(Enuresis; Primary Nocturnal Enuresis; PNE)

 - Urine sample—to check for infections and other problems with the urinary tract

-- X-rays or ultrasound —if a physical abnormalities is suspected
+- X-rays or ultrasound —if physical abnormalities are suspected

 Motivation and Family Support